-Learning to ski or snowboard can seem a little overwhelming, but almost everyone that tries it falls in love and is hooked for life.
+Are you searching for some beginner skiing tips?
+Going on your first ski holiday can seem a little overwhelming, but almost everyone that tries it falls in love and is hooked for life.
 Nothing can compare with the majestic mountain scenery, fresh air and the unparalleled feeling of flying down the hill.
 Whether you’re a child or a grown-up, anyone can master it.
-Here are six top skiing tips for first-time skiers from our partners SkiBro – a booking platform that makes comparing and booking ski school classes, private instructors and mountain guides online a doddle – to get you started on the right foot.
+Here are six first time skiing tips from our partners SkiBro – a booking platform that makes comparing and booking ski school classes, private instructors and mountain guides online a doddle – to get you started on the right foot.

-It is well worth having a session or two at a SnowDome or dry slope before you go out to the mountains for your first skiing holiday.
+It is well worth having a session or two at a SnowDome or dry slope before you go out to the mountains for your first ski holiday.
 These slopes are no substitute for the natural beauty and scale of the mountains, but they are ideal for getting used to the basics.
 When you do get to the Alps, you’ll have a head start having got to grips with the equipment and sensation of sliding on skis or a snowboard.

-Try Chel-ski in south-west London or one of the many SnowDomes or dry slopes across the UK.
+Try Chel-ski in south-west London or one of the many SnowDomes or dry slopes across the UK before you go on your first ski trip.

 When skiing or snowboarding you’ll be using muscles that you don’t use much in everyday life.
 Even if you are active and sporty, you’ll be using those muscles differently.
 Your legs and core are the most important areas to focus on.

-There are plenty of exercises and workouts you can easily do at home to prepare for skiing.
+There are plenty of exercises and workouts you can easily do at home to prepare for first ski holiday.
 Yoga is great for strengthening muscles as are SkiBro’s easy-to-follow video sessions on their YouTube channel.